openedx/edx-organizations/docs/decisions/0001-phase-in-db-backed-organizations-to-all.rst

 Community
 ~~~~~~~~~

-The community will be informed of the change via both Discourse and the release notes for Koa.
+The community will be informed of the change via both Discourse and the release notes for Lilac.
 Instructions for migration will be included.

-`DEPR-117`_ is created to track the eventual removal of the ``FEATURES["ORGANIATIONS_APP"]``,
+`DEPR-117`_ is created to track the eventual removal of the ``FEATURES["ORGANIATIONS_APP"]``, which
-ideally in Lilac.
+will also be part of Lilac.

 .. _DEPR-117: https://openedx.atlassian.net/browse/DEPR-117